puckowski/Cleanbase/README.md

 }
 Updates user password forcibly.
 Username must be alphanumeric and have a maximum of 32 characters at be at least 6 characters.
 Password must be at least 12 characters and less than 33 characters.

+## Version 2.0

+- Update how account passwords are set.
+- Add constant for banned usernames for added security.
+- Sanitize URL paths for added safety.

 ## Version 1.9

 - Do not rate limit endpoints.